The Dancing Water, the Singing Apple, and the Speaking Bird: Réunion

 In the island of Réunion, a variant was collected from local male storyteller Germain Elizabeth, born in 1895, with the title Kat fler d-roz ("Four Rose Blossoms").
 In this variant, three orphan girls express their wishes to marry the king's cook, the king's baker, and the king himself.
 The king marries the youngest, and, she is to give birth, she is to ring a golden bell for a son, and a silver bell for a girl.
 She gives birth to two boys and a girl in three consecutive births, but the children are replaces for two puppies and a kitten.
-An old fairy rescues and raises the children as their foster mother, and she helps them to obtain the treasures: the dancing apple, the singing water, and the bird of truth from the garden of a woman named Four Rose Blossoms lives.
+An old fairy rescues and raises the children as their foster mother, and she helps them to obtain the treasures: the dancing apple, the singing water, and the bird of truth from the garden where a woman named Four Rose Blossoms lives.
 Professor Lee Haring also noted that his tale was a "descendant" from Galland's Two Sisters and Grimm's Three Little Birds and, like those tales, also classified as type 707.